hayato-n8810/MaySlowToFast_VScodeEx/README.md

 # how to use

-Select a range of codes that you want to speed up and click the button in the lower right corner to launch the program, which displays a list of candidate codes that are considered to be fast.
+Select the range of codes you want to speed up, then click the lower right button to launch the program.
-Displays code pairs that show execution speed differences based on string similarity.
+The program will display pairs of codes that show differences in execution speed based on string similarity.

 ## Features